ivy-llc/ivy/docs/overview/deep_dive/inplace_updates.rst

 While :class:`ivy.Array` instances will always be inplace updated consistently, in some cases it is simply not possible to also inplace update the :class:`ivy.NativeArray` which :class:`ivy.Array` wraps, due to design choices made by each backend.

-**NOTE:** Native inplace updates do not modify the dtype of the array being updated, as such the :code:`keep_input_dtype` flag should normally be set to True such that inplace updating behavior is consistent between backends.
+**NOTE:** Native inplace updates do not modify the dtype of the array being updated, as such the :code:`keep_input_dtype` flag should normally be set to :code:`True` such that inplace updating behavior is consistent between backends.

 **JAX**: